Council tax reduction temporary absence

 - simply take a holiday in the United Kingdom

-you may be entitled to claim Council Tax Reduction on your usual home for up to 13 weeks.
-In some cases we may ask to see evidence of how you have paid for the trip.
+you may be entitled to claim Council Tax Reduction for up to 13 weeks.
+We may ask to see evidence of how you have paid for the trip.
 We may ask you how you have supported yourself (and any family) while you are away from home.

 If you have told us that you will be away for a certain period of time, you must tell us when you return.
 If you do not tell us at the expected return date, we may suspend your entitlement.